ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 * When reviewing available options while :ref:`creating new conformance statements<manage_your_conformance_statements__create>`.
 * When :ref:`viewing existing conformance statements<manage_your_conformance_statements__view_your_conformance_statements>`.
+* In conformance overview :ref:`reports<monitor_conformance_status__detailed_view_conformance_overview_reports>` and :ref:`certificates<monitor_conformance_status__detailed_view_conformance_overview_certificates>`.

-Changing the specifications' ordering is achieved using the **move up** and **move down** buttons displayed in the end of each specification's row.
+Changing the specifications' ordering is achieved using the **move** button displayed in the end of each specification's row.
-These buttons are presented as soon as you have more than one specification in your domain.
+This button is presented as soon as you have more than one specification in your domain.

 .. figure:: ../screenshots/admin_domains_domain_specification_order_specs.png
   :align: center

-Once you have used these buttons to achieve the desired ordering you need to click the **Save specification order** button to save it.
+Using these buttons you can drag and drop specifications to adapt their desired ordering.
+Once you have the result you want, click the
+**Save specification order** button to save the ordering.
 Clicking on the secondary options of this button you see the **Reset specification order** option that when clicked will remove all custom ordering and revert to an alphabetic sorting.

 Adapting the order of specifications is naturally also possible when you are using :ref:`specification groups<domains__domain_specification_groups>`.
 In this case you can manage the order both at the level of the groups, and within each group's options.
 It is also possible to set a specific